Tamba-tachikui ware Tamba tachikui yaki

 Unique colors and simple pattern textures

-produced in climbing kilns at 1,300
+produced in climbing kilns at very high temperatures

-From the Meiji Period onward, the center of Tamba Ware is moved to the Tachikui region, and the market expanded as far as Kyushu and Tohoku under the name “Tachikui Ware”.
+From the Meiji period (1868-1912), the center of Tamba ware was moved to the nearby Tachikui region and the market expanded as far as Kyushu and Tohoku under the name Tachikui ware.